Bin Laden driver's conviction reversed by U.S. court

 A Justice Department spokesman said the U.S. government is reviewing the ruling.

-Brian Mizer, who was a U.S. Navy lieutenant commander when he served as Hamdan's defence lawyer during his military trial, welcomed the decision.
+Brian Mizer, who was a U.S. Navy lieutenant commander when he served as Hamdan's defense lawyer during his military trial, welcomed the decision.

 "After 10 years of litigation, the government effort at GTMO has produced a handful of convictions for war crimes that don't exist, which occurred during a war that may not exist, and were tried before a war court that should not exist," Mizer said in an email, using the military abbreviation for the Guantanamo Bay U.S. naval base.